-The Local Innovation Fund, Community Economic Development Fund, Construction-Ready Water and Sewer Fund, and Regional Water/Wastewater Fund projects will receive funding on an open, first-come, first-served basis between April 1, 2022 through December 31, 2022.
-Urgent Need Open Submission Projects will receive funding on an open, first-come, first-served basis between April 1, 2022 and December 31, 2022.
+The Public Services, Scattered Site Housing Rehabilitation, Local Innovation Fund, Community Economic Development Fund, Construction-Ready Water and Sewer Fund, and Regional Water/Wastewater Fund projects will receive funding on an open, first-come, first-served basis between July 1, 2023, through December 30, 2023.
+Urgent Need Open Submission Projects will receive funding on an open, first-come, first-served basis between July 1, 2023, through December 30, 2023.
+Urgent Need Open Submission Projects will receive funding on an open, first-come, first-served basis between July 1, 2023, through December 30, 2023.
 Projects that meet one or more CDBG national objectives and meet the below stated criteria will be offered an award as long as funds are still available.